Ostorlab/KB/WEB_SERVICE/WEB/_INFO/PATH_ENUMERATION/description.md

-This entry provides a clear overview of the structure and how different types in the GraphQL schema are related and can be traversed.
+This entry provides a comprehensive catalog of traversal paths within the GraphQL schema, organized by type.
+It outlines how each type can be navigated to related entities, offering a detailed map of possible query routes and possible unintended pitfalls.